Saskatchewan Highway 11: Highway 11A

 Highway 11A is a short freeway serving the city of Regina.
 It runs from the intersection with Highway 6 at Regina's northern city limit to Highway 11, about 7 km north-west of Regina.
 It is the original configuration for Highway 11 as it approached Regina and was designated after the Regina Bypass was opened in October 2019.

-Highway 11 used to be signed through Regina along Albert Street and Ring Road to Victoria Avenue where it terminated at the Highway 1; however, the Highway 11A designation only pertains to the area outside city limits where it is under provincial jurisdiction.
+Highway 11 used to be signed through Regina along Albert Street and Ring Road to Victoria Avenue where it terminated at Highway 1 (the Trans-Canada Highway); however, the Highway 11A designation only pertains to the area outside city limits where it is under provincial jurisdiction.
 Highway 11A is largely unsigned, with signage reflecting Highway 11.